-- Ability to sketch a given object proportionately and rendering the same in visually appealing manner.
+- Proportional Sketching: Your capability to sketch a given object proportionately and present it in an aesthetically pleasing manner.

-- Visualising and drawing the effects of light on the object and shadows cast on surroundings.
+- Light and Shadow: Visualizing and illustrating the effects of light on the object and the resulting shadows cast on its surroundings.

-- Combining and composing given three-dimensional elements to form a building or structural form.
+- 3D Composition: Combining and composing provided three-dimensional elements to create a building or structural form.

-- Creating interesting two-dimensional compositions using given shapes and forms.
+- 2D Composition: Crafting engaging two-dimensional compositions using provided shapes and forms.

 - Color Harmony: Demonstrating visual harmony through the use of colors within a given composition.